 1962(15th of Nisan, 5722): Pesach

-1962: U.S. premiere of “Five Finger Exercise” based on the play by Peter Shaffer, directed by Daniel Mann with music by Jerome Moross.
+1962: “Five Finger Exercise” the film version of the play by Peter Shaffer, directed by Daniel Mann with music by Jerome Moross.
+Was released today in in the United States today.

 1965: Funeral services for the late Mendel Osherowitch are scheduled to take place this morning at 11 am in Manhattan.